Information on the regulation of natural health products.

-Natural health products are products intended to support health and wellness that are made from natural ingredients, or synthetic equivalents such as synthetic vitamins.
+Natural health products support health and wellness, and are made from natural ingredients, or synthetic equivalents such as synthetic vitamins.

-Natural health products include herbal remedies (including capsules, tonics, and skin creams), vitamin and mineral supplements, traditional Māori remedies, traditional Chinese medicine, homeopathic remedies, and some remedies based on animal products, such as deer velvet and fish oil capsules.
+Natural health products include herbal remedies (in the form of capsules, tonics, and skin creams), vitamin and mineral supplements, traditional Māori remedies, traditional Chinese medicine, homeopathic remedies, and some remedies based on animal products, such as deer velvet and fish oil capsules.

-There is currently no legislation specific to natural health products in New Zealand.
-Natural health products may be regulated in the following ways:
+Natural health products are regulated in the following ways:

 - dietary supplements such as vitamin and mineral tablets are regulated under the Dietary Supplements Regulations 1985.
-The Food Act 2014 enables the regulations to stay in effect until new legislation is developed to replace them (see below).
-The Ministry for Primary Industries regulates manufacture of dietary supplements, and Medsafe administers other aspects of the Regulations under delegated authority.
+The Food Act 2014 enables the regulations to stay in effect until 1 March 2026, when we intend to have a new regulatory regime well in place.
+The Ministry for Primary Industries regulates manufacture of dietary supplements, while Medsafe administers the Regulations.
 Read more on the regulation of dietary supplements.

-- beauty products such as skin creams are regulated by the Environmental Protection Authority through the Cosmetic Products Group Standard 2017, under the Hazardous Substances and New Organisms Act 2017.
+- beauty products that support health and wellbeing through the addition of certain active ingredients are regulated by the Environmental Protection Authority through the Cosmetic Products Group Standard 2020, under the Hazardous Substances and New Organisms Act 2017.
 Read more on the regulation of cosmetics.

 - some products derived from animals are regulated by the Ministry for Primary Industries, under the Animal Products Act 1999.
 Read more on the Animal Products Act.